scraggo/scraggo.github.io/_posts/2019-07-02-prepare-for-initial-screens.md

 ### Answers for questions you don't have a substantial answer for

-In most interviews, you'll get questions for which you just don't have a great answer.
+In most interviews, you'll be asked questions for which you just don't have a great answer.
 If you don't have a lot of experience or aren't the best with something the recruiter is asking about, here are some ways of replying:

 > "I don't have a lot of experience with (subject) but I would love to learn more about it."